bhopavai/NexGen-Design-Solution/content/pages/index.md

     subtitle: >-
       Transforming ideas into intuitive digital solutions with precision and creativity.
-    text: >+
+    text: >

-      NexGen Design Solution offers the best-awarded SaaS product design service in Bangladesh.
+      At **NexGen Design Solution** offers the best-awarded SaaS product design service in Bangladesh.
 We craft intuitive, user-focused designs using Figma and Spline to drive growth and engagement for your business.
     actions:
       - label: Get started
         altText: ''